peerdevicenet/Router/README.md

         * Connected Apps:
                       * talk to Router GroupService thru APIs (peerdevicenet-api.jar)
-                      * send/recv app messages
+                      * group membership, send/recv app messages

-Sample Connectors:
+Sample Connectors/ConnectionManagers:

+	   * ConnSettings:
+	   				* provide Preference settings page to allow change parameters related to router services such as connection timout, search timeout, use SSL, etc..
+	   				* directly embed a router instance by including Router project as a library project or importing peerdevicenet-router.aar.
+	   				* other connectors and connected apps can use this app as a shared runtime to avoid embedding router directly (so install this app as first).

        * Connector_wifi_intent:
-                      * use Wifi network thru external wireless router
+                      * use Wifi network thru external wireless router, or
                       * use WifiDirect network setup among a group of WifiDirect enabled devices
                       * use intenting api to perform network detection, peer discovery and device connection.
                       * directly embed a router instance by including Router project as a library project or importing peerdevicenet-router.aar.

        * Connector_wifi_aidl:
-                      * use Wifi network thru external wireless router
+                      * use Wifi network thru external wireless router, or
                       * use WifiDirect network setup among a group of WifiDirect enabled devices
                       * use AIDL api to perform network detection, peer discovery and device connection.
-                      * use router's APIs to access a Router instance embedded inside other app such as Connector_wifi_intent (so need to install Connector_wifi_intent before using this connector).
+                      * use router's APIs to access a Router instance embedded inside other app such as ConnSettings (so need to install ConnSettings app before using this connector).

        * Connector_wifidirect_hotspot:
                       * use WifiP2pManager to create a p2p group as a hotspot
                       * connect legacy wifi or wifi direct enabled devices thru this hotspot
                       * use aidl api to perform network detection, peer discovery and device connection.
-                      * directly embed a router service by including router as a library project.
-                      * use router's APIs to access a Router instance embedded inside other app such as Connector_wifi_intent (so need to install Connector_wifi_intent before using this connector).
+                      * use router's APIs to access a Router instance embedded inside other app such as ConnSettings (so need to install ConnSettings app before using this connector).

 Sample Connected Apps: